SYBIL

 In the Sybilian condition, the outcome is chosen.
 Someone specifies what the Sibyl optimizes for.
 The result is their responsibility.

-And there is a deeper problem: the choice of mechanism is itself a choice that must be made.
+And there is a harder problem: the choice of mechanism is itself a choice that must be made.
 You cannot use democracy to decide whether to use democracy.
 You cannot optimize the process for choosing the optimization target.
-Somewhere, there is a ground level — a choice that is simply made, by someone, without further justification.
+Somewhere, there is a ground level: a choice that is simply made, by someone, without further justification.

 Who makes that choice?
 How do we ensure it is made well?